 - Individualize the learning process

 - Encourage self-reflection and promote a growth mind-set

 - Empower students to take charge of their learning

 Additional Measures of Assessment

 Teachers also track progress using both formal and informal assessments throughout the year.
 Feedback on student performance is provided through written reports and parent/teacher conferences.

-Additionally, students take a standardized test once per year to assess achievement.
+Additionally, students take a standardized ERB test, the Comprehensive Testing Program, 4th edition, once per year to assess achievement.
 For students, this provides valuable practice with test-taking.
 For teachers, assessment results provide feedback on the effectiveness of instruction.